 - 1 + 1/2 large sweet potatoes or 2 small – roasted in skin until fork tender, or peeled and steamed or boiled (I recommend roasting them)

 - 1 tbsp ground golden flaxseed + 3 tbsp water

 - 1/2 tbsp maple syrup (or more coconut sugar)

 Pre-heat oven to 350.
 Lightly oil a muffin tin.

-- To make crust: Add almonds and pecans and pulse until a course meal is formed.
-Add the almond butter, dates, and optional coconut oil and process until sticky, then add in the oat flour, coconut sugar, cinnamon, and pinch of salt and pulse until combined.
+- To make crust: Add almonds and pecans to your food processor and pulse until a course meal is formed.
+Add the almond butter, dates, and optional coconut oil and pulse until it sticks together, then add in the oat flour, coconut sugar, cinnamon, and pinch of salt and pulse again until combined.
 The dough should be moist and stick together easily.
 If it seems too dry add a little splash of water, a teaspoon at a time, until it sticks together easily.

 - Using wet fingers, line each oiled well in a 6 cup muffin tin with the crust mixture, pressing onto the sides.
 Set aside.

 - For the filling: Combine the water and flax seed, and let sit for a minute or two.
 Mash the cooked sweet potatoes with the flax seed “egg” and the remaining ingredients, until very smooth and completely combined.
 Taste and adjust sweetener/spices as needed.

 - Fill each cup with sweet potato mixture until level.
 Smooth tops with a spatula and bake in pre-heated oven for about 15-20 minutes or until the edges of the crust are just starting to look golden brown.